lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 - SOURCE REPOSITORY: select the GitHub repository which holds the source code (lucj/api in this example).
 - BUILD LOCATION: make it use the smallest machine of the Docker infrastructure
 - DOCKER VERSION: we use the default value (latest Docker EE)
-- AUTOTEST: we leave this option deactivated for now on, we will use it in a next step
+- AUTOTEST: we leave this option deactivated for now on, we will use it in a next step to automatically run tests on the image created
 - BUILD RULES: this is where the magic happens.
 By default, each push on the master branch in GitHub will result in the build of the `latest` tag of the image.
 By default, the Dockerfile is expected to be at the root of the project repository.
 The `Autobuild` option is also enabled by default (which makes sense as we want to setup an automated build).

 ![CI03](./images/CI-03.png)